Simply Move More - 8 Ways to Do It

 1. Choose your time.

 Vigorous exercise in the morning before you eat breakfast is better for weight loss, while exercise mid-afternoon is better for strength and endurance.
 Vigorous exercise will be different for everyone, depending on your age and current level of fitness.
-You want to get your heart rate up to about 80% of your maximum heart rate (220 minus your age) for about 15 minutes.
+You want to get your heart rate up to about 80% of your maximum heart rate (220 minus your age) for at least 10 minutes.

 2. Earlier is better to jumpstart metabolism.